mahmoudmerghani/curriculum/intermediate_html_css/forms/form_basics.md

 The button element creates clickable buttons that the user can interact with to submit forms and trigger other actions.

 To create a button, we use the `<button>` element.
-The content or text we want to have displayed inside the button will go within the opening and closing tags:
+The content or text we want to be displayed inside the button will go within the opening and closing tags:

 ```html
 <button>Click Me</button>